HanCreate/SurvivalProject-Server/README.md

 # 25/05/2017
 * If the hero in hero mode leaves, the game ends in a draw.
+* If one of the kings in king slayer mode leaves, the game ends in a draw.
+* If someone leaves a crystal capture game while having crystals, the team loses all of his crystals (the game still goes on).

 **If the entire blue/red team leaves the game, the game ends in a draw in the following modes:**
 * Duel mode